ascii-boxes/boxes/pages/contributing.md

     code base.

 These criteria apply only to code changes.
 (Although other changes should not break the build, either.)

+{% comment %} ---------------------------------------------------------------------------------------- {% endcomment %}
+{% include heading.html
+   level=2
+   text="Debug Output" %}

+*Boxes* has some debug logging built in, which may come in handy when troubleshooting during development.
+It can be activated using the undocumented option `-x debug`.
+Optionally, `debug` may be followed by a colon and a comma-separated list of "debug areas" which may be used to turn debug logging on and off for those sections of code.
+Possible "debug areas" are `main`, `regexp`, `parser`, `lexer`, and `discovery`.
+The default debug area is `main`.
+The option `-x debug:all` is available to activate all debug areas at the same time.

+Debug logging requires a version of *boxes* newer than 2.3.0, or compiling from the current source.

+The debug log messages are not super valuable.
+Don't expect too much.
+The author added them a long time ago without thinking about other people reading them.

 <h2 id="contributors" class="text-muted">Contributors</h2>